-I lousing Program Progress?
-Continue/Modify/Delete Program 3.3.3 Homel essness Prevention and Intervention transitional and suppor listing transitional and nent Code to modify the definition of tive housing and update the use tables, supportive housing as a residential use ermit requirements as a residential use of ame zone.
-At the time of Housing Element adoption Community & Economic Development Department This program was completed at the time of Housing Element adoption.
+l· lousing Program Progress?
+Continue/Modify/Delete Program 3.3.3 Homel Program 3.3.3 Homelessness Prevention and Intervention transitional and suppor listing transitional and At the time of Housing Element adoption Community & Economic Development This program was completed at the time of Housing Element adoption.
 Delete.
-Funding: Quantified Objectives: General Fund Continue to provide management) to e Independence.
+Funding: Department General Fund Quantified Objectives: n/a management) to e Independence.
 Timeframe: Responsible Agency: Funding: support (rental subsidies and case mancipated youth through Project Ongoing; through annual Housing & Human Services Grant allocation process Community & Economic Development Department CDBG and HOME funds Assistance to six individuals annually through the Project Independence program The City chose to merge the Housing Scholarship and Project Independence Programs and to award one funding amount to Abode in Fiscal Year 2014-15 to implement both programs and phase them into a "Housing First" model.
 The City awarded funding to Abode to implement its "Housing First" model through its Tenant Based Rental Assistance Program.
 During the planning period, Abode assisted 63 households in securing permanent housing.
-Delete.
-Under the Housing First Model, a person who is homeless is moved into permanent housing as quickly as possible and provided with the necessary services that will enable them to maintain their housing indefinitely.
+Delete. p.
+0 g, c Under the Housing First Model, a person who is homeless is moved into permanent housing as quickly as possible and provided with the necessary services that will enable them to maintain their housing indefinitely.
 The program relies on a variety of strategies to produce and acquire new affordable units, expand support services, and increase rental assistance.

-I lousing Program Progress?
+I Housing Program Progress?
 Continue/Modify/Delete and rental assistance program.
-Timeframe: Responsible Agency: Funding: Orevention/intervention support services through Abode Services' AC Impact Ongoing; monthly coordination with Alameda County Community & Economic Development Department General Fund, Affordable Housing Fund, County Funds Assistance to 10 individuals annually through the AC Impact program This program is ongoing.
+Timeframe: Responsible Agency: Funding: Ongoing; monthly coordination with Alameda County Community & Economic Development Department General Fund, Affordable Housing Fund, County Funds Assistance to 10 individuals annually through the AC Impact program This program is ongoing.
 Abode through their AC Impact program is providing housing to 40 formerly chronically homeless persons.
 All clients have maintained their housing since entering the program.
 The City continued to fund case management services to ensure that the individuals remain on a road to self-sufficiency.
 Services focus on building independent living skills, money management, and dealing with any behavioral issues.
-Amend and continue. risk of homelessness thro Timeframe: Responsible Agency: Funding: and related assistance to households at ough ECHO Housing.
+Amend and continue. risk of homelessness three Timeframe: Responsible Agency: Funding: and related assistance to households at ough ECHO Housing.
 Ongoing; through annual Housing & Human Services Grant allocation process Community & Economic Development Department CDBG and HOME funds Assistance to 10 individuals annually through Echo Housing's homeless prevention program This program is ongoing.
 In 2015, the City provided \$80,000 of HOME and CDBG funding to ECHO Housing for a new program that provides up to 18 months of rental assistance and case management to families so they do not fall into homelessness.
 In 2020, the City provided federal HOME and CDBG funding to Tri Valley Haven of tenant-based rental assistance (TBRA) and case management services to individuals experiencing domestic violence and at risk of homelessness.
 During the planning period, the City assisted 48 families and/or individuals at risk of homelessness and/or those currently homeless.
 The program provides assistance with ongoing rental subsidies.
-Amend and continue. ortion of the faith-based community and services, building upon the Mayor's Ongoing; through City-hosted subcommittee meetings Community & Economic Development Department General Fund n/a This program is ongoing.
+Amend and continue. on the faith-based community and services, building upon the Mayor's Ongoing; through City-hosted subcommittee meetings Community & Economic Development Department General Fund n/a This program is ongoing.
 Faith-based and nonprofit providers of homeless services assisted in the development and implementation of the City's survey of persons experiencing homelessness in October 2015.
 In January 2019, faith-based and nonprofit providers of homeless services again assisted in the development and implementation of the County's survey of persons experiencing homelessness.
 Amend and continue.